2016 Ballot Initiatives: Largely Positive Results for Taxpayers

 In a stunning defeat, voters in California rejected Proposition 61 by an 8 point margin.
 If enacted, Proposition 61 would have essentially implemented price controls on pharmaceuticals by prohibiting the state from paying more for any prescription drug than the highest price paid by the U.S. Department of Veterans Affairs.

 Voters in Colorado wisely rejected Amendment 69 by a 60 point margin.
-Amendment 69 would have doubled the size of the state budget and drastically raised taxes on virtually all forms of income in order to create essentially a single-payer healthcare system in the state.
+Amendment 69 would have doubled the size of the state budget and drastically raised taxes on virtually all forms of income in order to create essentially a single-payer health care system in the state.